OSGeo/OSGeoLive-doc/doc/presentation.rst

 Presentation
 ================================================================================
-A 30 minute presentation highlighting all OSGeo-Live applications is available with slides and script.
+A 30 minute presentation highlighting all OSGeoLive applications is available with slides and script.

 Details at: https://github.com/OSGeo/OSGeoLive-doc/tree/master/en/presentation